haojustin/foundit/team/contributions/CONTRIBS.md

 ## Kevin Lavelle

 I am responsible for creating the map functions.
 When the user opens the app and tries to post, the device should ask the user for permissions to access geolocation and other sensitive data.
 I am responsible for reverse geocoding latitude and longitude coordinates to transalte it to a street address.
 Justin helped me with moving an interactive pin around for the user to create their own location.
-This weekend, I will be adding code for users to filter posts by location.
+I am also responsible for sorting the posts by location, from closest to furthest from the user.
+I am also responsible for the location-based slider, filtering posts by 1 mile, 2 miles, 5 miles, and all posts when selected.

 ## Zixiao Jin